Use of Basic Elements II – Ordinary Differential Equation System

 3. Change the entry in the column Type for A, f and k_1k_5 to Design Value

-4. Change the type classification of the variables X, latex Y$, and Z to state variable.
+4. Change the type classification of the variables X, Y, and Z to state variable.
 The variable t should already be classified as differential value.
 Your degree of freedom should now be zero

 5. Assign the values given in Table 1 to the four variables